svjack/Genshin-Impact-Character-Instruction/README_EN.md

 [Genshin Impact](https://genshin.hoyoverse.com/en/) is an action role-playing game developed by miHoYo, published by miHoYo in mainland China and worldwide by Cognosphere, HoYoverse.
 The game features an anime-style open-world environment and an action-based battle system using elemental magic and character-switching.

 In the Game, one can play many Characters to explore the amazing open-world environment.
-Some characters ca be seen in below gallery.
+Some characters can be seen in below gallery.

 <br/>